 Head to the east side of the Sandia Mountains to find perfect slopes for sledding and tubing.
 When enough snow falls, the Capulin Snow Play Area in the Cibola National Forest in the Sandia Mountains is a local favorite spot to take the family and have some fun in the snow!
 Check here for updates on opening and for some important safety tips.

 The Sandia Mountains and Cibola National Forest offer many opportunities for trekking your way through the winter months on snowshoes.
 The 10K and Ellis trails, found off of Scenic Byway 536 are perfect for strapping on your snowshoes, while offering some fantastic views of the mountains as well as the city below.
-Rent a pair of snowshoes, or go on a guided snowshoe tour with Routes Bicycle Tours and Rentals.
+Rent a pair of snowshoes, or go on a guided snowshoe tour with Routes Bicycle Tours and Rentals or MST Adventures.

 Take a Scenic Drive to the Top of the Sandia Mountains